lucaromagnoli/my_leetcode/README.md

 Solutions in `/other` have not been solved by me, I have only rewritten the solution for educational purposes.

 Tests have been written with the help of co-pilot.

+There is a script `leetcode.py` that can be used to create a new problem file with the problem description and test cases.